 How to take buggies and strollers on public transport

-Download TfL's step-free Tube map as it shows which stations have step-free access to the street (eg: there's escalators and/or lifts) and between Tube lines.
+- Download TfL's step-free Tube map: It shows which stations have step-free access to the street (eg: there's escalators and/or lifts) and between Tube lines.
 Stations with steps are still an option of course: if you're travelling with two adults you can carry the buggy up the stairs, and most Londoners are happy to help out if you're on your own.
 Tube trains, local trains and buses all have designated areas for buggies.

-Avoid peak travel times if possible when catching public transport as stations, trains and buses can get extremely crowded.
+- Avoid peak travel times when catching public transport: Stations, trains and buses can get extremely crowded.
 Almost all other forms of London's public transport are also accessible.

 Breastfeeding and baby change facilities

-If you're looking for dedicated facilities, you'll find parent rooms and baby change facilities in most of London's department stores and both Westfield Shopping Centres.
-Likewise most major museums and major galleries have family rooms.
+- If you're looking for dedicated facilities: You'll find parent rooms and baby change facilities in most of London's department stores and both Westfield Shopping Centres.
+Likewise most major museums and galleries have family rooms.

-Try the NCT's Babychange app which shows baby change facilities near you.
+- Download the NCT's Babychange app: So you can find baby change facilities near you.